 Where is Fat Leonard?

-After he escaped from his home in the Torrey Highlands community of San Diego, a location picked allegedly because of health problems rather than imprisonment, Francis was eventually caught in Venezuela where he remains in custody.
+Leonard escaped from his home in the Torrey Highlands community of San Diego, a location picked allegedly because of health problems rather than imprisonment.
+However, Francis was eventually caught in Venezuela where he remains in custody.

 The escape was a failed attempt to make it to Russia where Leonard could cut off his ankle monitor and head to South America.
-Sadly for Fat Leonard, Caribbean vibes, stunning waterfalls, and delicious arepas aren’t in focus for the disgraced CEO.
-The U.S. is working on extraditing him for trial.
+Sadly for Fat Leonard, Caribbean vibes, stunning waterfalls, and delicious arepas weren’t in focus for the disgraced CEO.

 Read next: Does the Fort Bragg Military Medical Records Scandal Count as Treason?